OnlpLab/NEMO/README.md

         - ```python nemo.py run_ner_model token-single example.txt example_output.txt```
     * the `morph_hybrid` command runs the end-to-end segmentation and NER pipeline which provided our best performing morpheme-level NER boundaries:
         - ```python nemo.py morph_yap morph example.txt example_output_MORPH.txt```
-1. For a full list of the available commands please consult the inline documentation at the end of `nemo.py`.
+1. For a full list of the available commands please consult the [next section](#models-and-scenarios) and the inline documentation at the end of `nemo.py`.
 1. Please use only the regular and not the `*_oov` models (which contain embeddings only for words that appear in the NEMO corpus).
 Unless you use the model to replicate our results on the Hebrew treebank, always use e.g. `token-multi` and not `token-multi_oov`.